-

 This communication:

-• All opinions and estimates are given as of the date of this communication and are subject to change.
-Barclays Private Bank is not obliged to inform recipients of this communication of any change to such opinions or estimates
+(i) is not research nor a product of the Barclays Research department.
+Any views expressed in these materials may differ from those of the Barclays Research department.
+All opinions and estimates are given as of the date of the materials and are subject to change.
+Barclays is not obliged to inform recipients of these materials of any change to such opinions or estimates;

-• Does not constitute an offer, an invitation or a recommendation to enter into any product or service and does not constitute investment advice, solicitation to buy or sell securities and/or a personal recommendation.
-Any entry into any product or service requires Barclays’ subsequent formal agreement which will be subject to internal approvals and execution of binding documents
+(ii) is not an offer, an invitation or a recommendation to enter into any product or service and does not constitute a solicitation to buy or sell securities, investment advice or a personal recommendation;

-• Is confidential and is for the benefit of the recipient.
-No part of it may be reproduced, distributed or transmitted without the prior written permission of Barclays Private Bank
+(iii) is confidential and no part may be reproduced, distributed or transmitted without the prior written permission of Barclays; and

-• Has not been reviewed or approved by any regulatory authority.
+(iv) has not been reviewed or approved by any regulatory authority.

 Any past or simulated past performance including back-testing, modelling or scenario analysis, or future projections contained in this communication is no indication as to future performance.
 No representation is made as to the accuracy of the assumptions made in this communication, or completeness of, any modelling, scenario analysis or back-testing.
 The value of any investment may also fluctuate as a result of market changes.